Sigtran Protocol – SS7 over IP

 M2UA or MTP2 User Adaptation Layer:

 A data link level Sigtran layer.
 The user of M2ua is the ss7 MTP3 layer.
-The signalling gateway provides services of MTP2.
-If an M2UA application server wants to send a message to a remote application hosted by an SS7 node.
-M2ua asp connects to the SG and sends messages to the remote ss7 node via SG.
+The signaling gateway provides services of MTP2.
+Whenever an M2UA application server needs to send a message to a remote application hosted by an SS7 node.
+M2ua asp connects to the SG and sends messages via SG to the remote ss7 node.
 The layer can also have IPSP mode too, similar to other layers.

 M2UA provides the same primitives to the MTP3 layer.
 On the network side, it uses SCTP services.